30587 - DATA-DRIVEN ANALYSIS AND DECISION-MAKING IN BUSINESS

 The course focuses on the best practices that a firm can adopt to make rational decisions, namely:

 - A structured course of action to make more rational decisions

 - A language to describe decisions and distinguish strategies, scenarios, and outcomes

 - Linear regression model

-- Applications and real cases using proper software (STATA)
+- Applications and real cases using statistical software (Stata)

 - Identify the main sources of uncertainty and depict a well-structured approach to decision-making

 - Learn how to identify future scenarios and update the beliefs attached to them

 - Learn how to use and apply data in realistic business contexts